 Oh cruising with a baby.
 Are we crazy?
-No. We had an amazing time on our 7 night adventure to the Western Caribbean aboard Royal Caribbean’s Freedom of the Seas.
+No. We had an amazing time on our 7 night adventure to the Western Caribbean aboard Royal Caribbean’s Freedom of the Seas that we found an awesome deal on with Expedia.
 An amazing week with my two favorite people in the world – my husband and one year old daughter.
 Whenever I am researching cruises I look for blog posts and reviews on different websites to help make my decision so I hope that this post helps someone out there who is trying to decide which cruise is the one for them.
 Our cruise left from Port Canaveral and had 4 stops: Labadee (Haiti), Falmouth (Jamaica), George Town (Grand Cayman) and Cozumel (Mexico).
 We had a great time and would totally do it again.
 Yes, even with a 1 year old!
 But let’s break it down

 We booked a guaranteed inside room for this cruise, which basically means you pay the lowest price and they pick the room for you.
 We got lucky that our room was on the 10th floor.
 I would highly recommend staying on the 10th floor – it’s the highest floor with staterooms on it which means you feel less rocking of the boat, and are closest to the pool area.
 If we could have afforded it we would have done one of the suites on this floor.
 I snuck a peak inside one when I walked past as the maid was cleaning one day and it looked amazing.
 We debated whether to get a balcony room so that we could sit out there during MG’s naptime and I’m glad we didn’t.
 She took naps well in her stroller, and we spent very little time in the cabin.